EasternGamer/AR-Library/README.md

 Hello there, I will warn you in advance, this is **not** for your average user.
 This is for other script developers to implement in their own scripts.

 In summary, this is an **application programming interface**, API for short.
-This API allows a 1:1 presentation of something in the game world--i.e., it exists as if it were apart of the game world.
+This API allows a 1:1 presentation of something in the game world—i.e., it exists as if it were apart of the game world.
 It is an example of a high-level API.
 You provide it points, it does everything in the backend and produces the entire SVG for you.